nautilusrobot/blog/_posts/2025-01-26-project detail.md

 ## The Big Idea

-We all know sponge can absorbing, it can be reuse again and again.
-The idea is to find a material capable of absorbing oil exclusively from water to create a "Super Sponge".
+We all know that sponges can absorb liquid and can be reused multiple times.
+The goal is to find a material capable of absorbing oil exclusively from water to create a "Super Sponge."
-If such matieral can be found and produced, it could be a game changer for mitigating Oil spills.
-These are qualities that we are looking for:
+If such a material can be discovered and produced, it could be a game changer in mitigating oil spills.
+Here are the qualities we are looking for:

 * High oil absorption capacity
 * Reusability
 * Won't case any secondary pollution
 * Cost

-Next we need to design a continuious recycleing mecanisim to keep these sponges into action.
-One small sponge can only do so much, but with the right volumn it surely will make a big difference.
+Next, we need to design a continuous recycling mechanism to keep these sponges functioning effectively.
+While a single sponge has its limitations, an adequate volume can certainly make a significant impact.
-We want to make it as simple as possible to reduce the installion or maintaince cost.
-Ideally it should be automated so the design will be depolyed without much human intervaetion.
+Our goal is to make the system as simple as possible to minimize installation and maintenance costs.
+Ideally, it should be automated to enable deployment with minimal human intervention.
-This is also our team's strenths: develop and create a model which can fully unilize the oil absorbing matieral.
+This aligns with our team's strengths: developing and creating a model that can fully utilize the oil-absorbing material.

 ### What do the Experts say